Boyce Thompson Arboretum State Park

 The University of Arizona also maintains a website for this park, with additional park information and photos.
 Learn more.

-8 am.
-Local geologist Alan Seymour returns as guide for this once-a-month walk, a chance to see rocks and volcanic formations along the main trail on a guided tour that compresses almost two billion years of geologic history into just over one educational hour!
+8am.
+Daily hours at BTA are 6am-3pm from May-through-September, and this tour moves to an 8am start time during summer months.
+See rocks and volcanic formations along our main trail on a guided tour that compresses almost two billion years of geologic history into just over one educational hour!
 Learn about Pinal schist, the volcanic origins of Picket Post Mountain and the Apache Leap tuff.
-Weekend nature walks and most public events are included with daily admission of $9 for adults. http://ag.arizona.edu/bta/
+See photos and read more HERE

-8 am.
-Explore the Curandero Trail on a tour guided by ethno-botanist and Choctaw Tribal Nation member David Morris -- learn about the edible-medicinal uses for Prickly pear cactus fruits and other edible and medicinal Sonoran Desert plants on this slow-paced one-hour walk along a desert path where our guide shares his knowledge about the ways native plants have fed, healed and clothed Sonoran desert peoples for more than one thousand years. .** Please note: this tour explores the Curandero Trail, which has steep sections that are not suitable for visitors who use wheelchairs or walkers.
-Weekend nature walks and most public events are included with daily admission of $9 for adults.
-Read more at http://ag.arizona.edu/bta/
+8am.
+Explore the Curandero Trail on this slow-paced guided walking tour, a one-hour walk where desert plant enthusiasts Kathy & Tom McDonald share their knowledge about the ways native plants have fed, healed and clothed Sonoran desert peoples for more than one thousand years. ** Please note: this tour explores the Curandero Trail, which has steep sections that are not suitable for visitors who use wheelchairs or walkers.
+Read more http://ag.arizona.edu/bta

 - Alamo Lake